-The flipped model is a great way to differentiate for your students, provide quick formative assessment feedback, and allow more time in your classroom for higher level thinking activities.
+The flipped classroom model is a great way to differentiate for your students, provide quick formative assessment feedback, and allow more time in your classroom for higher-level thinking activities.

 Step 4: Extend

 The whole reason for the flip is for students to learn the basics at home so they can apply and practice in the content in the classroom with the support and help of you and their peers.
 The possibilities of what you can do on the day after a flip are endless.
 I like to use this as a perfect opportunity to differentiate my teaching.
 I use the data from the quiz I do as a reflection to put my students into two groups.
 Group A is for students that demonstrate they have a basic understanding of the topic.
 Station B is for students that demonstrate they are still unclear of the basic information and need some more practice and clarification on the key parts.
 Here are some different ideas for what to do with each group.

 – mini-experiment or hands-on activity

 – mini project

 – Second video that you take them through and discuss